Table of Contents

 - Multiple sexual partners.

-- Prior sexually transmitted disease.
+- Prior to sexually transmitted disease.

 - Instrumentation or surgery that would lead to sexually transmitted infection.